APMonitor/race_timer/README.md

 - Place folder on Dropbox or other file sharing service to make accessible for data entry
 - CSV file is available in each folder with finisher place and time

-Google Doc template available for track meet race data entry
+Google Doc template available for track meet race data entry.
+See https://roadrunners.club/results